JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7965 days**.

-And here is a just a random fact -  **Alexandre Gustave Eiffel, the man who designed the Eiffel Tower, also designed the inner structure of the Statue of Liberty in New York Harbour**.
+And here is a just a random fact -  **Franklin Pierce was the first U.S. President to have a Christmas tree in the White House**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)